Lately, I have been hearing this phrase when people are talking about their coworkers.

 Don’t be that guy!

-How does the “Don’t be that Person” cope with being the scapegoat?
+How does “Don’t be that Person” cope with being the scapegoat?

-Some quit, some stay and deal with the whispering behind their backs and the harsh judgement while others totally checkout (isolate themselves).
+Some quit some stay and deal with the whispering behind their backs and the harsh judgment while others checkout (isolate themselves).

 What do you think?

 Comments are welcome.
 What are your thoughts on this topic?

 For more information about Becoming a Better Leader [e-Book] Click here to download your copy.